-Open enrollment for affordable health insurance under the Affordable Care Act is currently closed.
-However, you may qualify for a special enrollment period if you have experienced certain life events.
+Open enrollment for affordable health insurance under the Affordable Care Act is now open!
 Read below for more information and learn how you can enroll.

 Having health insurance means you can see a range of health care providers when you need to.
 It also means you can get preventative care (including birth control options) for free, without a copay.
 Most people who don’t have insurance will have to pay a fine, but millions of Americans can get help paying for their insurance plan.